Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • Level 1 hydronephrosis

-Changing the pelvis with a whole parenchyma and preserving the basic functions of the kidney.
+Changes in the pelvis with intact parenchyma and preservation of the basic functions of the kidney.

-An increase in the volume of the kidney, a defect in the parenchyma, a huge increase in the pelvis, a decrease in the functioning of the organ up to 40%.
+An increase in the volume of the kidney, a defect in the parenchyma, a huge enlargement of the pelvis, a decrease in the functioning of the organ up to 40%.

-there is an increase in the kidneys, a decrease in the parenchyma, as well as a decrease in the activity of the organ by about 40% or the absence of the organ.
+There is an increase in the kidneys, a decrease in the parenchyma, as well as a decrease in the activity of the organ by about 40% or a lack of activity of the organ.

-An intrauterine study at the time of pregnancy can show the presence of this disease in a child before birth.
+Intrauterine examination at the time of pregnancy can show the presence of this disease in the child before birth.

-For medical reasons, impaired renal function is a consequence of:
+By medical indicators, impaired renal function is a consequence of:

 • stenosis;